pgorczak/awslambda/README.rst

         return "Hello, world!"

-Then deploy the function (fill in your execution role resource name from the AWS console):
+Then deploy the function (fill in your execution role resource name from the AWS console).

 ::

     awslambda . mybucket --create hello mymodule.hello arn:aws:iam::xxxxxxxxxxxx:role/myrole

+When *awslambda* is done, you can test your new function in the Lambda management console.

 From now on, if you make changes to the function, just run: